-Did you give this Watermelon Feta & Arugula Salad a try?
+Did you give this Watermelon Feta & Mint Salad a try?
 Let me know by leaving a comment and recipe rating below!

 If you do make this recipe, don’t forget to tag me on Instagram or Pinterest – seeing your creations always makes my day.
 You can also subscribe to my email list to never miss a new recipe or nutrition education post!

-Get the Recipe: Watermelon Feta & Arugula Salad
+Get the Recipe: Watermelon Feta Salad with Fresh Mint & Arugula

 - 1/2 a mini watermelon

 - 3 cups arugula

 - 1 cup fresh blueberries

 - 1/3 cup feta, crumbled